Apply for an agreement to generate credits

 They represent the expected improvement in biodiversity that will result from the protection and management of the site.

 Landholders (or their representatives) negotiate the sale price of their biodiversity credits with the credit buyer, which may include developers, the BCT or other interested parties.
 A portion of the sale price must be paid into the Biodiversity Stewardship Payments Fund to cover the costs of managing the site in-perpetuity.
 Any remaining income from the credit sale is kept by the landholder as profit.

 A biodiversity stewardship agreement is a voluntary agreement between the BCT and a landholder to permanently protect and manage an area of land to improve its biodiversity values.
 It enables you to generate biodiversity credits, which you can sell to:

 - to other interested parties.

-  The agreement doesn’t have to cover all of your land – you can set aside a portion as an agreement site to be protected and continue other activities on the remainder.
+The agreement doesn’t have to cover all of your land – you can choose a portion as an agreement site to be protected and continue normal activities outside this site.
 You can even undertake some activities on a stewardship site - such as strategic grazing or an ecotourism venture - provided the activity doesn’t have negative impacts on the biodiversity values of the land.